Year Group Curriculum Pages

 - Ensuring that if children have forgotten aspects already covered, then teachers will reteach and practise this content, with a particular focus on regaining momentum in reading and phonics.

-- The impact on the existing curriculum should be carefully mapped.
+- The impact on the existing curriculum has been carefully mapped.
 There will be some aspects of the wider curriculum which cannot be covered, or not covered in as much depth as before.

 - Continuing the use of IT and collaborative learning to engage learners.

-- Where possible enrichment experiences or visits could be planned to at least expose children to elements which are not being covered in depth in a lesser way.
+- Where possible plan enrichment experiences or visits to which either expose children to curricular elements which are not being covered in depth or increase their cultural capital.